patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/Skyline02.png)

 Note:
-In 2014, for my thesis...
+Fast forward two years and in 2014, for my thesis...

-I was working on a series of **projects about awareness and the tools we use to see the world around us**.
+I was working on a series of projects about awareness and the tools we use to see the world around us.

-This machine in particularly prints a large-scale horizon showing the transition between the city and the mountains.
+This machine in particular prints a large-scale horizon showing the transition between the city and the mountains.

 --